 But by the 14th century, many of the family were found in Yorkshire as the Yorkshire Poll Tax Rolls of 1379 included: Johannes Chaumpenay, 1379; Johanna Chaumpenay, 1379; and Henricus Chaumpnay as all holding lands there at that time.

 Early History of the Campenois family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Campenois History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Campenois research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Campenois History in all our PDF Extended History products and printed products wherever possible.

 Campenois Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Campenois have been found, including Champney, Chamnes, Chamness, Chamney, Champneys and many more.

 Early Notables of the Campenois family (pre 1700)

 Outstanding amongst the family at this time was Anthony Champney (1569?-1643?), English Catholic divine, descended from a family of good account in Yorkshire, was born in that county in...